varnishcache/homepage/R1/source/tutorials/vmod_file.rst

 -------------------------------------

-VMOD file implements file reads with its reader object, which reads the contents of a file, and periodically chacks it for updates in a background thread::
+VMOD file implements file reads with its reader object, which reads the contents of a file, and periodically checks it for updates in a background thread::

   import file;